slipset/deps-ancient/README.md

 }
 ```

-and invoke via:  `clojure -Aancient`
+and invoke via:  `clojure -A:ancient`

 Or, if you're somewhat something, merge this to your `project.clj`